fbernardo/mixpanel-simple/README.md

 - Works on iOS 5 and OS X 10.7 and above
 - Only tracks events
 - Does not use `UIApplication`

+## License

+`mixpanel-simple` is available under the MIT license.
+See the LICENSE file for more info.